-With very little rain during the monitoring week, soil moisture conditions from Jan 23 to 29, as displayed in Figure 12, were severely and extremely dry in most areas of the LMB especially the middle and lower parts.
-The conditions were not preferable for crop growing.
-However, this does not mean the region were facing any serious agricultural drought as it is a normal phenomenon the LMB receives very little or no rain during dry season.
+With very little rain during the monitoring week, soil moisture conditions from Jan 16 to 22, as displayed in Figure 12, were severely and extremely dry in most areas of the LMB especially the middle and lower parts.
+The conditions are not preferable for crop growing.
+However, this does not mean the region are facing any serious agricultural drought as normal phenomenon that during dry season the LMB receives very little or no rain.